nuuuwan/news_lk3_data/README.md

 *2024-03-02 08:10:00* · [`adaderanasinhalalk`](http://sinhala.adaderana.lk/news/194034) · `si`

-*A 19-year-old from Misalee died in an accident near Jaffna-Kandy road, caused by a bus traveling to Vavuniya.
-The driver was arrested.*
+A 19-year-old from Misalee died in an accident near Jaffna-Kandy road, caused by a bus traveling to Vavuniya.
+The driver was arrested.

+🟩

 A young man was killed in an accident near the Jaffna-Kandy road.